 Mix all together until flour is well hydrated; it will make a wet sticky sponge-like dough.
 Ferment the dough in a glass, plastic or ceramic container until it doubles in size.
 Cover and ferment for six more hours or until it is bubbly and aerated.
 It should look like the remnants of a bubbling witches’ cauldron that had been left out after a wild night of spell crafting.
 Now you can refrigerate it.

 The barm will become the “mother” for all your future sourdough breads.
 With a little care and feeding, it should stay potent and yield glorious sourdough loaves for years to come.
-Ocassional feeding involves a cup of bread flour and storage in your refrigerator.
+Occasional feeding involves a cup of bread flour , some more water and storage in your refrigerator.
 Each time you remove a cup for your starter, simply feed your barm and leave it to ferment alongside your starter in the refrigerator.
-My barm will be turning a year old next month and as it has matured, so has the quality and sophistication of my bread.
+My barm will be turning a four years old next month and as it has matured, so has the quality and sophistication of my bread.

 Now let’s get on to the starter.